terilenard/dias-hackathon-testbed1/docs/source/iothub.rst

 0.4.1 Authorize
 --------------------

 Go to the main page of the `Bosch IoT Hub Management API <https://apidocs.bosch-iot-suite.com/index.html?urls.primaryName=Bosch%20IoT%20Hub%20-%20Management%20API>`_.
-Before creating a device and its credentials, so you can send data to cloud, you need to authorized yourself.
+Before creating a device and its credentials, you need to authorized yourself:

 1. Click the *Authorize* button.

 2. Please use the first option *bearerAuth  (http, Bearer)*.
 In the *Value* text field, paste the *access token* you obtained from the *OAuth2 Client Details* page.
+Username and password authentication is deprecated.

-3. Lastly, click *Authorize* and the *Close*.
+3. Lastly, click *Authorize* and then *Close*.

 0.4.2 Create a device
 ---------------------